futuregrid/rain-move/_sources/configure_futuregrid.txt

    Make sure that ``port`` and ``address`` matches with those used by the Move controllers (see :ref:`Move Site Server <move_sites_server>`).

 We also have to create an inventory file that will describe the nodes, clusters and services.
 This file will be read by the RainMoveServer during its initialization.
+The inventory will be automatically stored in a MongoDB database and this file will not be needed anymore.
 The nodes are defined by its Id, hostname and IP.
-They have to be part of a cluster, which is defined by the label **CLUSTER:** followed by the name of the cluster.
+They have to be part of a cluster, which is defined by the **CLUSTER:** label followed by the name of the cluster.
+We also have services that contain the Id of the nodes that are allocated to each service.
+Services are defined with the **SERVICE** label, the type of service (**OPENSTACK**, **NIMBUS**, **EUCALYPTUS**, **HPC**).

  This file looks like: